 INTJs are likely to trust ENTJs who can know when to listen and offer privacy; ENTJs should be conscious of INTJs’ energy levels in conversations to avoid pushing them past their limits.

 ENTJs tend to trust INTJs who take the time to engage with them and share new ideas; ENTJs will feel more connected to INTJs when they debate issues together.

 Both personalities contribute to their workplace with deep, logical thinking, creativity, and an innate drive to achieve.
 INTJs are quiet goal-setters, while ENTJs are usually more social and talkative.
 INTJs can teach ENTJs to listen more intently, while ENTJs can help INTJs express their thoughts openly in a group setting.

 INTJs and ENTJs are likely to have a difficult time facing new situations, as they tend to focus intensely on following a plan.
 Both personalities should be conscious of the positive aspects of change and should work to create a new plan, rather than focusing on any inconvenience it may cause.

 INTJ and ENTJ types need to seek to understand what brings stress to the other type and should try to avoid causing it when possible.

 INTJs should avoid withdrawing from ENTJs when they are overwhelmed.

 ENTJs should be considerate of INTJs’ time and energy, allowing them space to be alone when needed.

-INTJs and ENTJs can build their relationship by learning how to encourage and motivate each other in their personal and professional lives
+INTJ and ENTJ types can encourage and motivate each other in their personal and professional lives.

 INTJs can motivate ENTJs by taking the time to get to know them personally and recognizing their accomplishments.